heyms/heyms/README.md

 ### Hi there, I'm Mukesh 👋
-## I'm a React Native, React Developer, Blogger and a kind person !
+## I'm a React Native, React Developer,Android Developer, Blogger and a kind person !

-- 🔭 I’m currently working on developing and contributing in react-native repos!
+- 🔭 I’m currently working on developing and contributing in react-native and Android repos!
 - 🌱 I’m currently learning lots of stuff in different fields
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects